-I’ve been thinking of Paris in December– it’s almost inevitable if you’ve ever been there at that time.
+One of my favorite places for a special trip is the city of Paris, though I’ve been there only twice.
 There’s no place quite like it, and the delight of walking miles through this compact, beautiful city is unsurpassed.

-When we were there, we stayed less than a block from this sparkling intersection, and were less than two blocks from the Seine.
+When we were there, we stayed in a European-style hotel less than a block from the sparkling intersection you see at left, and were less than two blocks from the river Seine.
 We walked everywhere, warming our hands with hot chestnuts from the street vendors (the best ones were from the vendor by BHV on Rue Rivoli).

 Here are a few things we’ve done to make family travel easy and affordable: